Hierodoris torrida

 Hierodoris torrida is a species of moth in the family Oecophoridae.
-This species is endemic to New Zealand and can be found in the southern parts of the North Island, in Rangitikei and Wellington, and in the east of the South Island, in the Marlborough Sounds, Kaikoura, Mid and South Canterbury.
+This species is endemic to New Zealand and can be found in the southern parts of the North Island, in Rangitikei and Wellington, and in the east of the South Island, in the Marlborough Sounds, Kaikōura, Mid and South Canterbury.
 The larvae of this species is unknown as is much of the biology of this species and its larval hosts.
 The adult moth prefers lowland forest habitat.
 It is classified as "At Risk, Relict'" by the Department of Conservation.

 Taxonomy

 This species was named by Robert J. B. Hoare in 2005.
 The species was first collected by Stella Hudson at Upper Hutt in Wellington and was mentioned in George Hudson's 1939 publication A supplement to the butterflies and moths of New Zealand under the name Hierodoris frigida.
 The type specimen of this species, collected at Riccarton Bush, is held at the New Zealand Arthropod Collection.